TheWover/TheWover.github.io/_posts/2025-09-15-Creating-Verbweaver.md

 # How did I make Verbweaver?

-Verbweaver was designed by me and implemented by AI agents and AI-assisted development tools like Cursor.
+Verbweaver was designed by me and implemented in significant part by AI agents and AI-assisted development tools like Cursor.

 Initially, I wrote a design prompt with your standard components.
 I gave the agent an identity and outlined the major components and requirements of the project.
 I turned Max Mode on in Cursor and ate some cost to generate the skeleton of the application, including both a web server version and a desktop app version that shared as much code as possible.
 From there I turned off usage-based pricing, contented myself with whatever my $20 / month got me, and iterated.
 And iterated.
-And iterated.
+And iterated...

 Like any other application I have developed, I kept track of what remained to do.
 And my vision and requirements shifted as I progressed.
 Sometimes I had a vision for a user experience that didn't work as well in reality as it did in my head.
 And there were many minor technical challenges to overcome.
 But my years of general software development experience paid off.
 I knew what software engineering practices were relevant, what design decisions were important, and the tradeoffs associated with various technical solutions.
 I also knew how to communicate bug reports to the agent(s) in a way that provided enough information for them to find and fix bugs.
 In other words, I still had to understand software engineering and what would be important for any developer to know before they implemented something for me; whether they were human or machine.
 Essentially, I acted as a knowledgable Project Manager / Product Owner leading a team of engineers where every decision had to be approved by me.
 Rather than as a solo engineer implementing everything myself.